princedede/Q-paper/README.md

 ---------------------

 ### What is Quatre-Finance (QFOUR)?
-Quatre-finance is a platform for decentralized digital services that aims not to completely uninstall the application world but to continually re-emphasize the need for true decentralization by building decentralized products tailored to individual needs putting them in complete control of their funds and/or investments.
+Quatre-finance is a platform for decentralized digital services that aims not to completely uninstall the application world but to continually re-emphasize the need for true decentralization while building decentralized products tailored to individual needs putting them in complete control of their funds and/or investments.
 Our core product and ideology is centred around creating a platfiorm for low-income to high income grade users to easily access funds via peer-to-peer system.
+Our incentivized program (s) allow investors, liquidity provider and participants in the network to make more from their committed funds, time and participation.

-Our mission is to provide tools for that create and manages financial relationship between lenders and borrowers without either parties having to know or trust who they are dealing with in a manner that regards the right of both parties, give them equal control and everyone is happy in the end.
+Our mission is to provide build decentralized products that create and manages financial relationship between parties to trade (lenders and borrowers, buyers and sellers) exempting an intermediary, without either of the parties having to know or trust who they are dealing with in a manner that regards the right of both parties while giving them equal control commensurate to their position in the trade at that point, and everyone is happy in the end.

 ### Quatre-finance underlying technology.
 The protocol will exist both on the Binance smart chain and Ethereum blockchain technologies.
+The former ranks first on our list of preferences.

 ### Why Binance Smart Chain?
-Every EVM compatible technologies have one thing that differentiates them from one another.
+Every EVM compatible technologies have one or more uniqueness (es).
 We chose Binance for a couple of reasons.
-Some of which states:
+Some of which are thus:

-* It is Ethereum virtual machines compatible i.e it capable of executing smart contracts instructions which we deem suitable for implemeting our backend.
+* It is Ethereum virtual machines compatible.
+That is, it is capable of executing smart contracts instructions which we deem suitable for implemeting our backend.
 * Binance Smart Chain (BSC) is preferred for its considerably low transaction fees.
 * BSC network encourages Borderless decentralized finance (DeFi) that allows anyone around the globe with an internet service to acceess our services.
-* Its performance is suitable for mass adoption.
+* Among others, its performance is suitable for mass adoption.

 Leveraging on the use cases of blockchain technology such as the distributive, permissionless and immutability features via smart contract architecture, we established Quatre-finance protocol that inherits the modern blockchain attributes with customised rules.

 ###  Highly Decentralized
 Even with some decentralized finance platforms, you're still at the mercy of someone.
-At Quatre-finance, you decide which way to go if your decision is fairly reasonable enough.
+At Quatre-finance, you decide which way to go: if your decision is fairly reasonable enough regarding the rights of your counterparties.

 Our products and core value will always consider a four-sided properties thus:
 - Own it.
 - control it.